YggdrasiI/rss2html/README.md

-   RSS Feed to Html converter
+   RSS Feed reader for Browsers
 ==================================